KoljaB/Linguflex/docs/install.md

 Now you are ready to go to use linguflex.
 You may want to include more modules in your config-File to extend the functionality linguflex offers.

 Pick a module from the list in the [modules] section of the config-File and uncomment it.
-Follow the description in the Configuration Guide to set up the module.
+Follow the description in the Module Installation Guide and the Configuration Guide to set up the module.